mixpanel/docs/pages/docs/features/sessions.md

 * **Session Start**
 * **Session End**

-The way sessions are computed, and thus how the Session Start and Session End event are generated, can be configured in any of following ways:
+The way sessions are computed, and thus how the Session Start and Session End events are generated, can be configured in any of the following ways:

 * **Timeout Based (Default)**: The session starts when a user performs any event, and ends when the user is inactive for some period of time (default: 30 minutes).
 * **Event Based**: Provide a starting event and ending event.
 The session starts when the user performs the starting event and ends when the user performs the ending event.
 * **Property Based**: Provide a `session_id` property.
 All events that a user performs which have the same value for `session_id` are considered part of the same session.

 Project Admins or Owners can choose between one of these configurations in [Project Settings](https://mixpanel.com/settings/project).
 Since Mixpanel computes sessions on the fly, you can change this definition at any time and it will apply historically.
 Read more [below](#session-computation-deep-dive).

 ## Use Cases
-These use cases assuming that you're tracking an event for each page a user views.
+These use cases assume that you're tracking an event for each page a user views.
 You can do this automatically with our [Javascript SDK](/docs/quickstart/connect-your-data?sdk=javascript) or using a CDP like Segment.

-To make these examples more interesting, we're using our own tracking on our documentation site (docs.mixpanel.com).
+To make these examples more interesting, we're using our own tracking on our [documentation site](/docs/what-is-mixpanel).

 ### How much time do users spend on my site per session?
 Each Session event comes with a "Session Duration (seconds)" property, which is computed by Mixpanel and indicates the amount of time spent during the session.